obula-sai/Django-React-Blog-App/README.md

-# Django-React-Blog
+# MyBlog App
-This is a "Blogging Platform" which gives all general features a blog should have.
+## Overview

-The backend is completely build on Django using Django Rest Framework, while the frontend is completed using ReactJS.
+MyBlog is a full-stack web application built with Django and ReactJS, offering a seamless experience for users to create, edit, and delete their blog posts.
+It provides a user-friendly interface and robust backend functionality using Django Rest Framework.

 ### Features
 * Login/Registration
-* Minimal Design
+* User-Friendly Design
 * Create/Edit/Delete Your Posts
 * User Profile